You are now in the main content area

 peter.mersereau@torontomu.ca

 Peter Mersereau teaches in the Department of History and the Chang School at TMU.
-He teaches courses on European history as well as film and history.
+He offers courses in European history as well as history through film.
 His research interests include Imperial and Weimar Germany, the First World War, and silent cinema.
-His chapter “The Cinema’s Front Row: Audiences and Authentic Experience in German Cinema during the First World War” recently was published in the edited collection Proximity and Distance: Space, Time, and the First World War.

 --